-While many businesses focus on computing and storage requirements, data transfer can be a hefty portion of your monthly outgoings on the cloud.
-If you don’t consider these at the outset, you might find yourself with a nasty surprise when the invoice rolls in.
+While many businesses focus on computing and storage requirements, data transfer charges can be a hefty portion of your monthly spending on the cloud.
+If you don’t consider these at the outset, you might find yourself with a nasty surprise when your first invoice rolls in.

 AWS doesn’t keep things simple!
-Your data transfer costs will vary depending on how much data you transfer, which services you’re transferring data between, and the Regions and Availability Zones you use.
+Your data transfer fees will vary depending on how much data you transfer, which services you’re transferring data between, and the Regions and Availability Zones you use.
 Extra costs can appear on your invoice that you didn’t anticipate, such as NAT gateway fees, when instances in a private subnet communicate with the internet, at $0.048/GB per hour.
+That’s why it’s a good idea to use AWS cost allocation tags to help you organize your resource costs and better track your AWS costs.

-One of the most important first steps to cloud migration is understanding Regions.
-This is an important element of keeping costs low on AWS.
-First, think about where you want to store your data.
-Closest to home is not always necessary, or cost-effective.
-Next, consider the number of Regions you use carefully, as usually the fewer Regions your data transfers span, the lower the financial impact at the end of the month.
+One of the most important first steps in cloud cost optimization is understanding the actual locations of the cloud’s data centers; It is divided by regions and availability zones and is one of the most important elements of cost optimization on AWS.
+First, think about your connect location and where you want to store your data.
+Closest to home is not always the most cost-effective—if you are located in the United States it could make more sense to store your data in South America, or vice versa.
+Also consider the number of regions you use carefully.
+In most cases, the fewer regions your data transfers span, the lower the financial impact at the end of the month.

 4. Not all services will cost you equally

-There’s also the consideration of the services you use to handle your data.
-Each service will have its own financial considerations for data transfer costs.
-Some services will charge between Regions but not to different Availability Zones within the same Region.
-Others will charge for both types of transfer.
-Get to know the services you use and what alternative options there are, if any.
+There’s also the consideration of the services you use to handle your data—each service has its own financial considerations for data transfer charges.
+Some services charge for inter region data transfer but not for different availability zones within the same region.
+Others charge for both types of transfer.
+Get to know the services you use and what alternatives exist.
 One good example is using VPC endpoints instead of NAT gateways, to continue the example above.
+Another example is that all the traffic that comes from the internet and from public ip is free.

 5. Billing Alarms exist, and can help you as you get used to the cloud

-Similar to an alert that lets you know when you’ve used a certain amount of data on your mobile phone, AWS offers a Billing Alarms system, where you can monitor your estimated charges and be alerted when your costs exceed these.
-Updated several times a day, this should stop any sky-high data transfer bills from arriving.
-However, you still need to proactively ensure it doesn’t happen again.
+Similar to an alert that lets you know when you’ve used a certain amount of data on your mobile phone, AWS offers a billing alarms system, where you can monitor your estimated charges and be alerted when your costs exceed these.
+Updated several times a day, this should prevent surprise sky-high data transfer bills.

 6. Your invoice may need some translation

-Can’t I just wait and see what my invoice says after month number one?
+Doesn’t it make more sense to simply review your costs after the first month?
 Even if this was a financially viable choice, your AWS invoice can be complex to read.
-Like with most raw data, information can need some translation before it’s ready to be actionable to your business context.
-Instead, understanding what the transfer costs are from the start can help you manage both expectations and infrastructure.
+Like with most raw data, information needs translation before it can provide actionable insights for your business context.
+Understanding data transfer charges from the beginning can help you manage both expectations and infrastructure.

 7. You’re probably wasting resources

 Even with an accurate translation, your invoice is not going to tell you when you’re using servers or routes that you don’t need.
-For this, you need full visibility into which servers are responsible for traffic and costs, with a single pane of glass approach to communications across your whole environment, both cloud and on-premises.
+For this, you need full visibility into your private ip addresses, meaning which servers are responsible for traffic and costs, with a single-pane-of-glass approach to communications across your entire environment, both cloud and on-premises.

 8. Beware the bells and whistles!

-It shouldn’t come as a surprise that extra features are going to result in extra zeroes on your invoice each month.
+It shouldn’t come as a surprise that extra features are going to result in extra zeros on your invoice each month.
 One good example is AWS Transfer Acceleration.
-Using edge networking and network route optimization, this tool promises faster transfer speeds, but it comes at a premium price.
-Consider looking at manual or automated ways to speed up data transfer, such as compressing and caching according to best practices.
+Unlike Amazon CloudFront which speeds up content delivery, AWS Transfer Acceleration uses edge networking and network route optimization to deliver faster transfer speeds.
+However, it comes at a premium price.
+Consider looking at alternative manual or automated ways to speed up data transfer, such as compressing and caching according to best practices.

 9. Look for simple integration as a must-have